ucdavis/FairMLCourse/Blog.md

 **April 14, 1530:**

-As you know, you can view the "man page" (onlihe help) of an R function by using a question mark, e.g.
+As you know, you can view the "man page" (online help) of an R function by using a question mark, e.g.

 ``` r